Jayme Fraser

 What company does Jayme Fraser work for?

-What is Jayme Fraser's role at the current company?
+What is Jayme Fraser's role at USA TODAY?

-Jayme Fraser's current role is Investigative journalist, editor, and trainer with data chops*Seeking a new career challenge*.
+Jayme Fraser is listed as Investigative journalist, editor, and trainer with data chops*Seeking a new career challenge* at USA TODAY.

 What is Jayme Fraser's email address?